-- A-2-5.1 Door frames may carry a label stating the hourly rating.
-The rating of the installed assembly will carry the rating of the door or the door frame, whichever is less. - A-2-5.2.1 Test information suggests that a door frame butted to the end of a drywall construction will not perform under standard fire and hose stream test methods. - A-2-8.3, Exception Some manufacturers provide doors with protection plates of other sizes or materials, as indicated in their individual published listings. - A-2-8.5.4 Adequate spring power is essential for hydraulic door closers to close a fire door with sufficient force to overcome the resistance of the latching mechanism.
+- A-2-8.3, Exception.
+Some manufacturers provide doors with protection plates of other sizes or materials, as indicated in their individual published listings. - A-2-8.5.4 Adequate spring power is essential for hydraulic door closers to close a fire door with sufficient force to overcome the resistance of the latching mechanism.
 However, too much spring power causes opening resistance and makes it difficult for the handicapped, infirm, and young children to open doors.